 - Apartments at Wayne State University

-In past semesters, students not staying in the Cass Corridor Commons have rented rooms in one of Wayne State's student housing options.
-However, due to increasing demand for Wayne State housing by Wayne State students, SiD is in talks to develop additional housing options for the fall 2020 semester.
-Stay tuned to this page for updated information.
+In past semesters, students not staying in the Cass Corridor Commons have rented rooms in one of Wayne State's student housing apartments.
+These are not dorms and do not come with a meal plan.
+Semester in Detroit coordinates this housing with Wayne State and is in the process of negotiating prices for the fall 2022 semester.
+Stay tuned to this page for more information.

 Engaging with the City

 In the time since SiD started back in 2008, several areas of the city, including the Cass Corridor neighborhood in which SiD is rooted, now known more popularly as Midtown, have changed drastically.
 While we want our students to develop comfort and familiarity with their new neighborhood, we also challenge students to develop a critical and questioning lens towards the forces that are changing Detroit today.
 In addition, we do our best to encourage students to get out of the “Midtown bubble”, whether that be through guided tours with Jamon Jordan’s Black Scroll History Network, events suggested by Rion weekly event update list, internships, or independent exploration.